-In summary, we acknowledge the fact that the strongest iron peaks in our analysis may be biased towards lower values by $\sim$ few $\times$ 10%, mostly because of the uncertainty in the extension of the iron peak, which is a key quantity in determining $M{\text{peak}}$ .
-We are also aware that any unnoticed irregular morphology in the central region may alter the deprojection results, which are based on a perfect spherical asymmetry and, even in the absence of such features, it is prone to amplification of noise.
-In other words, by applying deprojection, we risk introducing large random uncertainties possibly larger than the bias we aim to correct.
-Clearly, an accurate and stable quantification of the projection effect is possible only by taking into account many aspects, including the 3D morphology of the cluster emission and the 3D distributions of temperature and iron abundance, which is far beyond the goal of this paper, as well as the current state of advancement with regard to the technology that is available.
-Therefore, we decided to ignore the deprojection correction in this work and to present results based on the projected values of iron abundance.
+To summarize, we acknowledge the fact that the strongest iron peaks in our analysis may be biased towards lower values by $\sim few \times 10\%$ , mostly because of the uncertainty in the extension of the iron peak, which is a key quantity in determining $M{\text{peak}}$ .
+We are also aware that any unnoticed irregular morphology in the central region may alter the deprojection results, which are based on a perfect spherical asymmetry, and, even in the absence of such features, it is prone to amplification of noise.
+In other words, by applying deprojection, we risk to introduce large random uncertainties possibly larger than the bias we aim to correct.
+Clearly, accurate and stable quantification of projection effect is possible only by taking into account many aspects, including the 3D morphology of the cluster emission, and the 3D distributions of temperature and iron abundance, which is far beyond the goal of this paper, as well as the current state of the art.
+Therefore, we decide to ignore the deprojection correction in this work, and to present results based on the projected values of iron abundance.

 4.3.
-The impact of nH on the measurement of iron abundance
+The impact of $n{\rm H}$ on the measurement of iron abundance